Classic Financial and Corporate Scandals

 Enron Corp. and Arthur Andersen

-Enron - the Musical
+Enron - the Play

 Skilling Sentence Shows Enron Changed Everything